You became a health coach because you love health + wellness… and now you want to help other people experience the same amazing transformation, right?

 So why does it feel so hard to get people to sign up for your programs?!

 First, know that you’re not alone.
-Although you might think you need more health coaching skills (or other natural health modalities) to boost your business, the reality is that if you’re not filling your practice, you need sales and marketing help.
+Although you might think you need more health coaching skills (or other natural health training) to boost your business, the reality is that if you’re not filling your practice, you need sales and marketing help.

 You might get some wellness marketing training, or work with a coach who specializes in the wellness industry or form a mastermind of other health coaches to provide peer support and accountability.